GuillaumeMougeot/DogFaceNet/README.md

 This code is an implementation of a deep learning method for dog identification.
 It relies on the triplet loss defined in FaceNet paper and on novel deep learning techniques as ResNet networks.

 Dog faces pictures were retrieved from the web and aligned using three handmade labels.
 We used VIA tool to label the images.
-The dataset is available here: [Releases Page](https://github.com/GuillaumeMougeot/DogFaceNet/releases/).
+The dataset is available here: [Zenodo](https://zenodo.org/records/12578449) and the old dataset here: [Releases Page](https://github.com/GuillaumeMougeot/DogFaceNet/releases/).

 This code contains also an automatic face alignement tool and several implementation of GANs (Generative Adverserial Networks) onto the dataset.